 Also, please be aware that bicycles, scooters, skateboards or wheeled shoes should not be ridden on or around school property, during or after school hours.
 If you are attending a class or grade event it is imperative that families use the Third Ave. entrance.
 Once you are given a name tag, you may go directly to the classroom or Auditorium after passing the security desk and showing your ID.

 Arrival & Dismissal

 During the regular school days, all children are dropped off and dismissed at the Third Avenue entrance between East 95th and East 96th Streets.
-The official school day is from 8:15 AM- 2:35 PM.
+The official school day is from 8:15 AM – 2:35 PM.
 Early drop off begins at 8:00 AM.
-Children may enter the Auditorium at this time and sit with their classmates until the teacher arrives to escort the students to their classroom.
-Breakfast is also available in the cafeteria during this time.
+K-2 grade students will be escorted by upper grade morning greeters to their classrooms.
+Upper grade students may enter the Auditorium upon arrival and sit with their classmates until the teacher arrives to escort the students to their classroom.
+Free Breakfast is also available in the cafeteria during this time.